rpcluff/SER322-del4/ReadMe.txt

 Other info:
 	- In the db directory, there are the .sql files from Deliverable 3.
 An additional .sql file, InventoryDB_Team18_setup.sql, was created as a combination of the create and insert .sql files to simplify the setup of the database.
+	- The update ER diagram is located in the doc directory

 Contributions:
 	Java code / ReadMe.txt - Ryan